-b.
-Compassionate leave may be granted after consultation with the Director of Human Resources and approval of the Department Head.
+• Compassionate leave may be granted upon consideration of a special circumstance an employee is encountering after consultation with the Director of Human Resources and approval of the Department Head.
 Compassionate leave that extends beyond 10 business days must have the approval of the Chief Administrative Officer.

-8. Jury Duty/Subpoena Notice
+Jury Duty/Subpoena Notice

-a.
-An employee who is required to serve as a juror or attend quasi-judicial tribunals where subpoenas may be issued will be granted a paid leave of absence.
-The employee shall be paid one-day's pay for the loss of each day of work at the Town provided that they report for work when not actually required for attendance at court or tribunal including jury duty.
-Upon returning to work the employee will provide proof of such service and will reimburse the Town for any monies earned for performing such service, excluding mileage.

-b.
-When an employee is subpoenaed on matters of their employment, and since the employee is acting as an agent of the Town, the employee shall receive their regular pay and the Town's normal expense policies will apply.
+- An employee who is required to serve as a juror will be granted a paid leave of absence.
+The employee shall be paid one-day's pay for the loss of each day of work at the Town provided that they report for work when not actually required for attendance for jury duty.
+Upon returning to work the employee will provide proof of such service and will reimburse the Town for any monies earned for performing such service, excluding mileage. - When an employee is subpoenaed on matters of their employment, and since the employee is acting as an agent of the Town, the employee shall receive their regular pay and the Town's normal expense policies will apply.
 The employee will reimburse the Town the total compensation including mileage, etc. that they receive from the Court or Tribunal.

-9. Inclement Weather
+Inclement Weather